jimbateson/jamesbateson.co.uk/src/articles/i-wrote-a-thing.md

 I'd had an idea for an article for a while that fit this brief perfectly, and even thought of a Christmas based pun for its title.
 So I submitted my idea, and to be honest, didn't expect to get accepted.

 ## The idea
 * Title: 5 HTML elements.
-And a partridge in a pear tree.
+And a partridge in a dispair tree.
 * Summary: Talk about 5 native HTML elements that are often ignored in place of more complex, often ARIA-laden, solutions.

 The 5 elements were: